dabapps/periodical/README.md

 ---

-## Basic usage

-### Installation

-You can install the `periodical` module using pip:

-    pip install periodical

-### The TimePeriod and DatePeriod classes
+## TimePeriod and DatePeriod objects

+The two basic building blocks of periodical are the `TimePeriod` and `DatePeriod` classes.

 The `TimePeriod` class is used to represent an interval between two datetimes.

 The `DatePeriod` class is used to represent an interval of dates.

+### Creating period instances

 You can instantiate a `TimePeriod` or `DatePeriod` object by specifying a time span.
+By default this will return a period that covers the current time or day.

 For  `DatePeriod` this may be one of `'day'`, `'week'`, `'month'`, `'quarter'` or `'year'`.